-In addition, there was an increase of \$4.4 million in Interest and dividend income, primarily driven by income earned on money market funds.
-Further, there was an increase of \$3.8 million in Data, network and post-trade revenues, primarily driven by strong revenue growth across Fenics Market Data, our Lucera network business and our Capitalab post-trade business, as a result of expanding both our client base and our offerings.
+In addition, there was an increase of \$7.6 million in Data, network and post-trade revenues, primarily driven by strong revenue growth across Fenics Market Data, our Lucera network business and our Capitalab post-trade business, as a result of expanding both our client base and our offerings.
+Furthermore, there was an increase of \$8.2 million in Interest and dividend income, primarily driven by income earned on money market funds and employee loans.

-Total expenses increased \$48.1 million, or 9.6%, to \$548.1 million.
-There was a \$38.3 million increase in total compensation expenses primarily driven by higher commission revenues on variable compensation and an increase in equity-based compensation.
-The \$9.8 million increase in non-compensation expenses was primarily driven by an increase in Interest expense related to the BGC Partners 8.000% Senior Notes issued on May 24, 2023 and borrowings on both the Revolving Credit Agreement and BGC Credit Agreement.
+Total expenses increased \$22.5 million, or 2.2%, to \$1,048.2 million.
+There was a \$6.5 million increase in total compensation expenses, which was primarily driven by higher commission revenues on variable compensation, and an increase in headcount.
+These higher compensation expenses were partially offset by a \$45.7 million decrease in equity-based compensation, which was primarily a result of a \$60.9 million charge for the redemption of certain non-exchangeable limited partnership units in connection with the issuance of shares of BGC Group Class A common stock and the accompanying tax payments related to the Corporate Conversion in the six months ended June 30, 2023.
+The \$16.0 million increase in non-compensation expenses was primarily driven by increases in Interest expense related to the BGC Partners 8.000% Senior Notes issued on May 24, 2023, the BGC Group 6.600% Senior Notes issued June 10, 2024, and borrowings on both the Revolving Credit Agreement and BGC Credit Agreement.
 These higher interest expenses were partially offset by lower interest due to the repayment in full of the BGC Partners 5.375% Senior Notes on July 24, 2023.

-Total other income (losses), net increased \$40.2 million, to \$40.6 million, largely driven by a \$36.6 million unrealized gain recorded in the three months ended March 31, 2024 related to fair value adjustments on investments carried under the measurement alternative.
+Total other income (losses), net increased \$43.4 million, to \$45.1 million, which was largely driven by a \$36.6 million unrealized gain recorded in the six months ended June 30, 2024 related to fair value adjustments on investments carried under the measurement alternative.